A Note on a Recent Attempt to Prove the Irrationality of $\zeta(5)$: Introduction

 To this day, it remains unknown whether \(\zeta(5) \notin \mathbb{Q}\).
 It is also not known whether \(\zeta(3) \notin \pi^3 \mathbb{Q}\).

 Recently, Shekhar Suman \cite{Suman2024} claimed to have proved the irrationality of \(\zeta(5)\).
 Unfortunately, the proposed proof is incorrect.

 This note is organized as follows.
 In Section \ref{s2}, we identify the logical flaws in the proof presented in \cite{Suman2024}.
 In Section \ref{s3}, we outline a standard approach to proving the irrationality of a number and highlight that the irrationality of \(\zeta(2m+1)\) for general odd integers \(2m+1\) remains an open and intriguing area of research.
+In Section \ref{s4}, we discuss recent advancements, including the groundbreaking work of Calegari, Dimitrov, and Tang \cite{calegari2024linearindependence1zeta2}, which introduces a powerful new method for proving irrationality and offers promising directions for future research.